minio/docs/source/reference/kubectl-minio-plugin.rst

    *Optional*

-   The password Operator should use to use to decrypt the private key in the TLS certificate for Operator.
+   The password Operator should use to decrypt the private key in the TLS certificate for Operator.

 .. envvar:: MINIO_OPERATOR_DEPLOYMENT_NAME